yunuserturk/rulez/README.md

 # Rulez 🎯

-A modern, interactive tool for generating and managing development rules and best practices for your projects.
-Built with Next.js and TypeScript, Rulez helps teams establish consistent coding standards and development workflows.
+A modern, interactive web tool for generating `.cursorrules` files to enhance your development workflow with AI-powered coding assistants.
+Built with Next.js and TypeScript, Rulez helps teams establish consistent coding standards by generating customized `.cursorrules` configurations.

 ## Features ✨

-- Interactive rule generation based on your tech stack
+- Interactive `.cursorrules` generator with an intuitive UI
-- Comprehensive best practices for:
+- Comprehensive rule configurations for:
   - Git workflows
   - Code quality
   - Documentation